 For your safety, it is our responsibility to ensure all of the gas appliances in your home that we are responsible for are checked every year by a qualified Gas Technician, but it is also your responsibility to let these engineers into your home to carry out these checks.

-John Burke, Contract Administrator Heating, answered some important questions about these yearly gas checks.
+John Burke, Contract Administrator for Heating at Six Town Housing, has answered some important questions about these yearly gas checks.

 Why are gas safety checks important?

 It is a legal requirement that we check your gas and it’s important that you know that your gas appliances are safe to use.

 What are the risks if they aren’t carried out?